Welcome to my first ever vlog- video blog! Let me know what you think in the comments below.

 But I do love miracles.
 And, like the Israelites, I have grown weary of wandering in the desert when the Promised Land is just over the horizon.

 So I am learning to obey scared.
-I focus out the next right thing, head in the direction of God’s voice and wade in.
+I focus on the next right thing, head in the direction of God’s voice and wade in.

 Obeying scared might look like any of these: Continue reading